 Don't panic if it's not perfect

 Developers tend to be perfectionists.
 They always want to deliver the best code with the best practices and patterns.
-However, when you're learning, don't get too annoyed if you can't do everything the "right away".
+However, when you're learning, don't get too annoyed if you can't do everything "right away".
 With experience and further knowledge you'll find yourself finding solutions to those problems naturally and come back later to refactor the code.

 Read other developers code